chenmin1107/cs6244_motionplanning/autocar/scripts/highway/README.md

 ## Subscribed topic (autonomous car)

-The autonomous is subscribing the topic below for the controls.
+The autonomous is subscribing the topic below:

 1. topic name: /robot_0/control_command

 2. msg type (controlCommand):

     float32 acc

     float32 yaw

-3. The controls computed by your motion planner should be sent to this topic.
+3. The controls computed by your motion planner should be sent to the topic above.
+Note that you are only controling the acceleration, the yaw should always be zero in this highway crossing task.

 ## Published topics